vineethkumarv/sv-wiki/Choosing-an-arrays.md

 **3) Dynamic Arrays Over Queues:**

-* According to memory layout, dynamic array executes faster and it will required less simulation time but queues will required more time to execute.
+* According to footprint, dynamic array executes faster and it will required less simulation time but queues will required more time to execute.

 ![dynamic-1](https://user-images.githubusercontent.com/110448056/188267346-99ee256d-34b8-4946-92b6-4ecf42d368d4.png)